 Days 8 - 9: Wildlife Viewing in the Serengeti

 After a relaxed breakfast, watch for big game as we travel to the Serengeti National Park.
 Enjoy a brief rest after lunch and then we are off on our afternoon game drive.
 The Serengeti could easily be the most famous national park in the world.
-The primeval paradise, roughly the size of Northern Ireland or Connecticut, has been the subject of countless wildlife films, each seeking to capture the unique spirit of these exhilarating eco-systems that was, until recently, the domain of the favoured few.
+The primeval paradise, roughly the size of Northern Ireland or Connecticut, has been the subject of countless wildlife films, each seeking to capture the unique spirit of these exhilarating eco-systems that was, until recently, the domain of the favored few.
 The unfurling plains provide the stage for the most dramatic wildlife spectacle on the planet when the massive herds of millions of wildebeest congregate on the short grass plains for the great migration north to the Maasai Mara.
 The gently undulating hills of Lobo stretch up to the Kenyan border, an idyllic landscape, dotted with kopjes and shady arbors, in which we track the resident wildlife.

 Day 10: Ngorongoro Crater and Olduvai Gorge

 After breakfast, we continue our game drive out of the Serengeti National Park heading towards Ngorongoro Crater.
 Enroute, we will stop at the viewpoint overlooking the Olduvai Gorge.
-A river canyon cuts 300 feet into the volcanic Serengeti Plains which was once the home of our earliest ancestors.
+A river canyon cuts 300 feet into the volcanic Serengeti Plains, which was once the home of our earliest ancestors.
 The Gorge was made famous by the discoveries of fossil fragments of Homo sapiens by the Leakey family in 1959 and we will visit the small, but excellent museum.
 While we have our picnic lunch, we can listen to a talk from museum staff about the discoveries made in the valley below us.
 We continue driving to Ngorongoro with the road offering spectacular views - sometimes over the Serengeti Plains and other times into the crater itself.

 Day 11: Ngorongoro Crater

-One of the most identifiable sights in Africa, the Ngorongoro Crater is approximately 12 miles wide and has numerous species of animal found in East Africa.
+One of the most identifiable sights in Africa, the Ngorongoro Crater is approximately 12 miles wide and has numerous species of animals found in East Africa.
 The views from the crater rim are spectacular, but once you get down to the crater floor, you will know why it has been compared to Noah's Ark.
 We will drive into the crater to get up close and personal with the wildlife found here.
 There are lions, elephants, buffaloes, wildebeests, Thomson's gazelles, zebras, reedbucks, rhinos, monkeys, baboons, hippos, hyenas, jackals and thousands of flamingos in the soda lake, Lake Magadi.
 After our picnic lunch in the crater, we make our way to our accommodations near Lake Eyasi in time for dinner.